medusajs/medusa/docs/content/advanced/backend/entities/overview.md

 ## metadata Attribute

 Most entities in Medusa have a `metadata` attribute.
 This attribute is an object that can be used to store custom data related to that entity.
-In the database, this attribute is stored as a [JSONB](https://www.postgresql.org/docs/current/datatype-json.html#JSON-CONTAINMENT) column.
+In the database, this attribute is stored as a [JSON Binary (JSONB)](https://www.postgresql.org/docs/current/datatype-json.html#JSON-CONTAINMENT) column.
 On retrieval, the attribute is parsed into an object.

 Some example use cases for the `metadata` attribute include: